CLS-Genetics/CLS-Genetics.github.io/docs/Next_steps.md

 # **Next Steps**

 Next Steps, previously known as the Longitudinal Study of Young People in England (LSYPE), follows the lives of around 16,000 people in England born in 1989-90.
+Cohort members were genotyped at age 32-33 (sweep 9).

 ## Data availability